The Amazing Race: T-Junction

 Occasionally, teams will be forced to team up to compete against other paired up teams – this can either be for a single challenge or an entire leg.
 The "T-Junction" name comes from the twist that was intended to be introduced on the fifth Australian season, but earlier seasons featured similar twists.

 The first instance of this was The Amazing Race Australia v New Zealand, where teams occasionally competed in "Nation vs Nation" challenges – teaming up with teams from their country in a challenge against teams from the other country.

-Another variation of the twist was used on the second and third seasons of the Chinese celebrity edition.
-This twist titled "Intersection with Integration Versus" in the second season and "Combined Intersection and Face Off" in the third season forced the four remaining teams to pair up as in the Intersection.
-Within each pair, the two teams would face off in a best-of-five series of challenges over the course of the leg; the two teams who finished best in each pair are declared tied for first place in the leg; the two losing teams face off in a final challenge, with the losing team declared the last-place team.
+Another variation of the twist was used on the second season of the Chinese celebrity edition.
+This twist is titled "Cumulative Intersection-Versus Leg", forcing the four remaining teams to pair up as in the Intersection for the entire leg.
+The two intersected teams would face off in a best-of-five series of challenges over the course of the leg; the two teams who finished best in each pair are declared tied for first place in the leg; the losing intersected teams face off in a final challenge, with the losing team declared as the last-place team and be eliminated.

+The third season of the Chinese celebrity version introduced another variant called "Combined Intersection and Face Off".
+The final four teams are forced to intersect with another team to form two intersected teams to battle in a Face Off.
+The losing intersected team on the Face Off receives a 15-minute penalty before continuing on.

-The fifth Australian season, which intended to feature the T-Junction had teams to join up to form two super-teams and perform all tasks in one leg as a group.
+The T-Junction, which was intended to be introduced in the fifth Australian season, would have had teams to join up to form two super-teams and perform all tasks in one leg as a group.
 The first team to reach the T-Junction would determine who would be in which super-team.
-The second super-team to check into the Pit Stop would then have to decide which pair from their super-team to eliminate from the race.
+The second super-team to check-in at the Pit Stop would then have to decide which pair from their super-team to eliminate from the race.

 Hazard

-The Hazard, only seen in Season 19 to date, is a penalty task that must be performed by the team who came in last at the starting line task, similar to the Speed Bump.
+The Hazard, introduced season 19, is a penalty task that must be performed by the team who came in last at the Starting Line Task, similar to the Speed Bump.
+This obstacle returned in season 38.

 Switchback

 A Switchback is a challenge in which teams encounter a task from a previous season that was markedly difficult or memorable.
 The Switchback is associated with the same country or city as the original task, and often done at the same specific location.
-For example, the first Switchback in Season 15 recreated a hay-rolling Roadblock from Season Six's visit to Sweden; and a Switchback in Season 27 forced teams to free fall 200 ft into the Batoka Gorge and swing above the Zambezi River, as was done in the first leg of the inaugural season.
-Other than making note of the noteworthiness of the challenge, the Switchback did not affect the game mechanics of the race.
+For example, the first Switchback in season 15 recreated a hay-rolling Roadblock from season 6's visit to Sweden; and a Switchback in season 27 forced teams to free fall 200 ft into the Batoka Gorge and swing above the Zambezi River, as was done in the first leg of season 1.
+The 10th season of the Canadian version featured multiple Switchbacks, celebrating the 10th anniversary of the series.

-Invasion
+Besides noting the challenge's noteworthy history, the Switchback does not affect the race's game mechanics.